The people at College Village Animal Clinic really care about Bearded Dragons. Our dragon, Ajax, is grateful.Read full story: Tim Pearson

 Dr. Basler’s passion for veterinary medicine was sparked by owning multiple fish tanks in high school.
 His job at a tropical fish store helped “fund his fish habit”.
 Treating fish medical issues honed his interest in biology and medicine, leading to a degree in Animal Biology and acceptance to the College of Veterinary Medicine at Washington State University.
 He graduated with a Doctor of Veterinary Medicine from WSU in 1985 and moved with his wife, Pamela, to her home state of Alaska.
 After two years of small animal practice, he embarked on a three-year adventure in Barrow where his duties included traditional companion animal veterinary medicine but also duties as diverse as animal control, public health issues (water testing, restaurant inspections, rabies vaccinations) and assisting wild life research along with monthly trips to remote arctic villages of the North Slope Borough.

 Dr. Basler and his family returned to Anchorage in 1990 to begin a career at College Village Animal Clinic.
 He assumed ownership of the clinic in 1998.
 Dr. Basler and Pam have three sons: Eric, Ryan and Jack and a grey-black chinchilla named Smokey.
 He is active in his church and as a leader in Boy Scouts, plays volleyball and is an avid outdoorsman who enjoys skiing, backpacking and fishing in Alaska’s great outdoors.
 Dr. Basler is actively involved in the veterinary community.
-He is currently Alaska’s Representative to the American Veterinary Medical Association, sits on the Board of Directors of Pet Emergency, Inc. (an Anchorage veterinary cooperative designed to provide 24/7 emergency care for pets) and is a past President of the Alaska Veterinary Medical Association.
+He is currently a member of the Veterinary Management Group, and previously Alaska’s Representative to the American Veterinary Medical Association, sat on the Board of Directors of Pet Emergency, Inc. and is a past President of the Alaska Veterinary Medical Association.

 Dr. Basler particularly enjoys treating dogs, cats, caged pets and birds.
 He directs clinic operations and is especially interested in diagnostic medicine, challenging soft tissue surgery and advanced dentistry, including endodontics.